Rates of Compact Object Coalescences: Observed rates

 Observations of double compact object binaries prior to merger are the next best thing to direct merger observations for measuring merger rates.
 Provided that the masses, period or separation, and eccentricity of the binary are known, the time to merger through the emission of gravitational waves can be computed \citep{Peters:1964}.
 Assuming a steady-state configuration, which is a reasonable assumption for our Galaxy with its slowly evolving metallicity and star formation rate, an observed population of pre-merger compact object binaries yields an estimate of the coalescence rate.

 So far, NS-NS binaries are the only double compact objects for which direct observations are available.
 Nearly 20 such binaries have been observed in the Galaxy through radio pulsar pulsar observations \citep[see, e.g.,][for recent compilations]{Tauris:2017,Farrow:2019}.
 Of course, these are expected to represent a relatively small fraction of all Galactic double neutron stars, with most remaining unobserved because neither neutron star is a pulsar or any pulsars are too dim or beamed away from the Earth.
-Moreover, pulsars in the tightest binaries may be challenging to detect because the pulsations are Doppler shifted by orbital modulation.
+Moreover, pulsars in the tightest binaries are rare because of their rapid inspiral and may be challenging to detect because the pulsations are Doppler shifted by orbital modulation.
 Therefore, the key challenge in inferring the merger rate of close double neutron stars in the Galaxy from these observations lies in accounting for selection effects, particularly the uncertain luminosity function and beaming fraction of pulsars.

 Fortunately, the rapidly growing amount of pulsar data since the pioneering efforts of \citet{Phinney:1991ei} and \citet{Narayan:1991} to infer NS-NS merger rates from binary pulsar observations enables increasingly accurate treatments of these selection effects.
 Much of the recent literature follows the statistical framework of \citet{Kim:2003kkl}, with the addition of varying models of the luminosity distribution \citep{Kalogera:2004tn}, more sophisticated models of the pulsar beaming fraction which could vary with pulsar age \citep{OShaughnessyKim:2009}, an attempt to account for the observation of both pulsars in the double pulsar J0737-3039 \citep{Kim:2015} and the addition of new systems (with the relatively small number of known Galactic binaries, a single new short-lived double neutron star could impact the rate estimate at the factor of two level, as shown by \citealt{Kim:2006}).
 We report the rates from a few recent papers to indicate the evolving estimates of the double neutron star merger rate \citep[see][for a compilation including older results]{ratesdoc}.